The generators are special (a naming convention in Spruce CSS only) mixins, which we use to generate base styles.

 Example(s)

-@include spruce.generate-content;
+@include generate-style;

 - generate-normalize